 GMAAS also engages with the Greater Manchester community by organising conferences such as the Greater Manchester Archaeology Day, giving talks, and taking the HER to public open days.
 There have been several successful Heritage Lottery Funded (HLF) community archaeology projects in recent years; GMAAS provide advice and support to these schemes which promote engagement with Greater Manchester’s wonderful heritage.

-Recently, GMAAS assisted Bury MBC in developing a HLF scheme to investigate, consolidate, interpret and present the medieval remains at Radcliffe Tower, and to Stockport MBC in supporting a project to celebrate the late 18th-century industrialist Samuel Oldknow’s heritage in Marple and Mellor.
+GMAAS assisted Bury MBC in developing a HLF scheme to investigate, consolidate, interpret and present the medieval remains at Radcliffe Tower, and to Stockport MBC in supporting a project to celebrate the late 18th-century industrialist Samuel Oldknow’s heritage in Marple and Mellor.
 In 2021, GMAAS helped the Rochdale Development Agency to initiate the hugely successful three-week community-led excavation of Town Hall Square in Rochdale, as featured in an episode of BBC Four’s Digging for Britain.
+Building on the success of that project, GMAAS delivered a second community excavation on the Broadfield Park Slopes in Rochdale in 2023 on behalf of the Rochdale Development Agency

 Greater Manchester Archaeology Day